GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 # oxd 3.1.1 Documentation

 ## Introduction

 oxd exposes simple, static APIs web developers can use to facilitate user authentication and authorization against an external OAuth 2.0 identity provider (IDP) like the [Gluu Server](https://gluu.org/docs/ce).

 oxd offers long-term maintenance and security advantages over custom OAuth 2.0 implementations:

-- oxd centralizes and standardizes OAuth 2.0 across web apps of all languages, and an ever-rotating group of code contributors;
+- oxd centralizes and standardizes OAuth 2.0 across web apps of all languages, and an ever-rotating group of code contributors
-- When new OAuth 2.0 features are available, or vulnerabilities are discovered, oxd is the *only* component that needs to be updated. oxd APIs remain the same, so applications never have to be changed and regression tested;
+- When new OAuth 2.0 features are available or vulnerabilities are discovered, oxd is the _only_ component that needs to be updated. oxd APIs remain the same, so applications never have to be changed and regression tested
-- oxd is written, maintained, and supported by OAuth 2.0 security experts.
+- oxd is written, maintained and supported by OAuth 2.0 security experts

 ![oxd-technical-architecture](https://cloud.githubusercontent.com/assets/5271048/22804205/919112e8-eedd-11e6-85a7-60eab8f51585.png)